wolfmanjm/kivy-smoothie-host/README.md

 The last line is quite important otherwise you get a whole lot of ok's echoed back to smoothie when it opens.
 This does not appear to be needed on a desktop probably due to the speed it is setup vs the rpi.

 ### Image
 For RPI 3a and 3b and touch screen you can just download the image which has a fully running version smoopi with autostart, blanking etc, so no need to do anything else.
+(This *WILL NOT WORK* on an RPI4b).

 Download from <http://smoothieware.org/_media/bin/smoopi_img2.zip> (you need to copy paste this URL into your browser). unzip and image the resulting .img to an sdcard using for instance https://www.balena.io/etcher/ which can image direct from the .zip file.